-I’ve been writing for The Economist since 1997, which probably comes to a thousand stories or so.
+I’ve been writing for The Economist since 1997, which comes to a more than a thousand stories.

 How an artist and many private citizens remember holocaust victims with Stolpersteine, little brass plates in the public sidewalk of Berlin and other cities, and how those stones form new human connections.

 This is my favorite story ever.
 Why are the poor and down-trodden Filipina maids in Hong Kong cheerful and apparently happy, when their rich and successful Chinese employers are reliably miserable and cranky?
 Lessons for all of us!